littlecolumns/little-geocoder/README.md

 5. A brand-new CSV file shows up, full of latitudes and longitudes!
 6. 🎉🎉🎉

+### How long does it take?

+It's a mystery to me, but it took a little under ten minutes for the 3000-row `schools.csv` file.

 ### Cleaning your data with "Adjustments"

 The Census Bureau requires you do split `address`, `city`, `state`, and `zipcode` into separate fields.
 But what if your addresses aren all in one column and  look like this?